agifm-team/AGI-Client/README.md

 ## Custom App Style
 Would you like to customize your login page to your website?
 Then you can check out some values available in the `config/custom-css.scss` file.

-Replace this value to change the appID: `agi-client-matrix`
+Replace this value to change the appID: `immagine-ai-matrix`

 Replace some values in the file: `electron-builder.json5`